Table of contents

 Use direct phrases

-When creating CTAs, don’t be afraid to emphatically indicate to recipients what you would like them to do.
-Using imperatives like “Click”, “Check”, etc. will work well for this.
+When creating CTAs, don’t be afraid to indicate emphatically what you want them to do to recipients.
+Using imperatives like „Click”, „Check”, etc. will work well for this.
 Preferably, they should be a direct address to the addressee.
-Such a tone is far more convincing to take action than a requesting and sometimes even begging form.
+Such a tone is far more convincing when taking action than a requesting and sometimes even begging form.

-Equally, good are phrases in the first-person singular such as “I am checking”, “I am receiving”, “I am buying”.
+Equally good are phrases in the first-person singular, such as „I am checking”, „I am receiving”, and „I am buying”.
 This is because using this form makes it easier for our recipients to decide.

 Pose a clear message